 Our broad mix of experience-based programs-including co-op, student research, service learning, and global learning-build the connections that enable Bouvé students to transform their lives and gives them valuable opportunities to practice their profession as members of a health care team.

 Bouvé students enrich their classroom studies and explore their path by working in professional settings through the University’s signature cooperative education program.
-Working on their own or in partnership with a faculty member, they gain new insights through research.
+Students also have the opportunity to conduct research on their own or in partnership with a faculty member.
 They connect with the community through service learning and other efforts that engage with Boston’s neighborhoods.
 And they expand their educational boundaries and acquire greater world perspective through global learning opportunities.

 Cooperative education allows students to translate classroom experiences to real life.
 Haley Waud knows first hand the benefits of cooperative education and how it has helped her affirm her commitment to physical therapy.
 Please click this link to read her story.

 ``I learned about many new age forms of treatment including concepts such as PRI, DNS, and FMS.
 I also learned a lot about baseball specific training and the importance of not only strength but mobility and stability.
 I was pushed to be the best I could be academically by constantly being quizzed which has helped to make me a much smarter person.`` -Max